cypress-io/cypress-documentation/source/guides/getting-started/testing-your-app.md

 })
 ```

 While there's nothing really *wrong* with this approach, it does add a lot of complexity.
-You will be battling synchronizing the state between your server and your browser - and you'll always need to setup / teardown this state before tests (which is slow).
+You will be battling synchronizing the state between your server and your browser - and you'll always need to set up / tear down this state before tests (which is slow).

 The good news is that we aren't Selenium, nor are we a traditional e2e testing tool.
 That means we're not bound to the same restrictions.